-The plant will be the first plant of its kind in the world able to operate two or more folders simultaneously using QIPC-EAE's Desk 7, following an investment in the new control desk and automation technology.
+The plant will be the first of its kind able to operate two or more folders simultaneously using QIPC-EAE's Desk 7, following an investment in the new control desk and automation technology.
 Production of Dutch daily newspapers Algemeen Dagblad, de Volkskrant, Trouw and NRC Next will take advantage of the latest systems from the two partners, brought together in a single, recently-released product.

 "Without doubt, Desk 7 is unique," says Erwin van Rossem, head of sales at QIPC-EAE.
 "The desk has already been installed in other printing plants, but at these locations, has been used only for a single folder.
-However the system was actually developed to be capable of operating several folders simultaneously.
-This functionality is unique in the printing industry: It's always been the case that at least one control desk was needed per folder, however all that changes now."
+However, the system was actually developed to be capable of operating several folders simultaneously.
+This functionality is unique in the printing industry: It's always been the case that at least one control desk was needed per folder, all that changes now."

-Even in 2011, QIPC had identified Persgroep Printing as a strategic partner... a company they could work with to bring forward their most advanced ideas, the two collaborating on a customised automation project.
+Even in 2011, QIPC had identified Persgroep Printing as a strategic partner... a company they could work with to bring forward their most advanced ideas, the two collaborating on a customized automation project.

 "We were able to develop functionalities together," says Erwin van Rossem.
 "We are automation experts, not printers, and needed their input to advance the technology.
-Any snags they came across, we were able to solve by thinking up new applications and implementing them."
+Any snags they came across, we were able to solve by thinking up new applications and implementing them.

-"The new project centred around Desk 7 shows many similarities.
-The concept exists and is in use, but with Persgroep Printing as partner, we are able to optimise it so that everything operates smoothly with two folders under the control of just one desk - something which has never been put into practice before."
+"The new project centered on Desk 7.
+The concept exists and is in use, but with Persgroep Printing as partner, we are able to optimize it so that everything operates smoothly with two folders under the control of just one desk - something which has never been put into practice before."